DanielZotkin/Stepful-Project/README.md

 # TO-DO

--add checking for proper input, i.e. for rating to be a number, for properly formatted time -did not get to enforce making appointments exactly 2 hours long and having no overlap -the view apps button on each calendar icon does not properly display upcoming appointments for students -LOTS OF CSS UPDATES
+-add checking for proper input, i.e. for rating to be a number, for properly formatted time

+-did not get to enforce making appointments exactly 2 hours long and having no overlap

+-the view apps button on each calendar icon does not properly display upcoming appointments for students

+-the booking time does not account for timezone

+-LOTS OF CSS UPDATES

 # Overall